-Our Chapel on the Hill Campaign is off to an incredible start.
-In our first few months, we've had commitments at all levels and our approaching our initial goal of $300,000.
-Check out the list of Recognition Opportunities to see new options at levels between $10,000 and $25,000.
-Many other opportunities still remain, too!
+Our Chapel on the Hill Campaign continues with new supporters joining the effort each week.
+We've had commitments at all levels and our approaching our initial goal of $300,000.
+Check out the list of Recognition Opportunities to review the options and make your commitment today.
+Thanks to the hundreds of contributors to date for their support!

 Rosa B. Eisendrath Memorial Chapel on the Hill | Capital Campaign

 We are thrilled to announce the launch of a capital campaign to support the preservation and renovation of URJ Camp Harlam's iconic Rosa B. Eisendrath Memorial Chapel on the Hill.

 Chapel on the Hill holds a special place in the history and context of URJ Camp Harlam.
 The Chapel is the primary symbol of our community and the cornerstone of our Shabbat experience.
 For 60 years, our camp has thrived as an institution devoted to Reform Jewish life and learning, and no area of camp is more representative of this commitment than Chapel on the Hill.
 A special characteristic of the Chapel is that from above, one can see the formation of the Magen David (Star of David) by the walls and main structure.